sathishm8/jpeg-decode/README.md

 # jpeg-decode
-Application to parse and decode JPEG using VAAPI
+Application to parse JPEG image and decode using VAAPI

 Credits: tinyjpeg